 A Leave of Absence (LOA) is a privilege extended to the student by a consenting staff member.
 A leave of absence is rarely granted.
 If a student wishes to request a leave of absence, the student must first follow the approval process.
-Students must submit a written request for permission to take a leave of absence to the Department Head.
+Students must submit a written request for permission to take a leave of absence to the Registrar.
 The request must include: a beginning and ending date, the reason for the request, and supporting documentation when applicable.
 Students must be in good academic standing at the time of the leave to qualify for the leave of absence.
-Action on the requested leave will be determined by the Registrar and is based on a student's individual situation and academic standing with the college.
-Good academic standing includes, but is not limited to, a 2.5 GPA, 85% attendance, and no current warning status.
-Special consideration may be given under extenuating circumstances should the above academic requirements not be met.
 If a leave of absence is granted the leave cannot exceed a total of 180 days in any 12-month period.
 Students not returning to class on the LOA return date or properly extending their LOA will be withdrawn from the program.
 The College may grant more than one leave of absence in the event that unforeseen circumstances arise, such as medical reasons affecting the student or a member of student's immediate family, military service requirements, or jury duty, provided that the combined leaves of absence do not exceed 180 days within the 12-month period.